Socialism of the 21st century: Economics

 The sustainability and stability of economic reforms associated with governments adhering to socialism of the 21st century have been questioned.
 Latin American countries have primarily financed their social programs with extractive exports like petroleum, natural gas and minerals, creating a dependency that some economists claim has caused inflation and slowed growth.
 For the Bolivarian government of Venezuela, their economic policies led to shortages in Venezuela, a high inflation rate and a dysfunctional economy.
 However, the economic policy of the Hugo Chávez administration and Maduro governments have attributed Venezuela's economic problems to the decline in oil prices, sanctions imposed by the United States and economic sabotage by the opposition.
 In 2015, Venezuela's economy was performing poorly—the currency had collapsed, it had the world's highest inflation rate and its gross domestic product shrank into an economic collapse in 2016.

 Populism

-Although democratic socialist intellectuals have welcomed a socialism of the 21st century, they have been skeptical of Latin America's examples.
+Although democratic socialist intellectuals have welcomed a socialism of the 21st century, some have been skeptical of Latin America's examples.
 While citing their progressive role, they argue that the appropriate label for these governments is populist rather than socialist.
 Similarly, some of the left-wing pink tide governments were criticised for turning from socialism to authoritarianism and populism.